OXY2DEV/markdoc/README.md

 ## 💨 Github actions

 >[!WARNING]
-> I am not very knowledgable when comes to actions, so feel free to do PRs to fix issues I missed.
+> I am not very knowledgable when it comes to GitHub actions, so feel free to do PR(s) to fix issues I missed.

 ```yml
 name: markdoc